 Be open and honest with your medical provider and fully outline your travel plan.
 If you plan on traveling or living overseas for a prolonged time see if your doctor knows of any medical centers he or she can recommend or invaluable medical resources that you should know about while away from home.

 Prescription drugs can be complicated.
 Whether you are prescribed something new based on where you are traveling or want to ensure that if you get sick while away you won’t be prescribed drugs that could interfere with your current medication, consult your pharmacist.

 Speak with your pharmacist and let them know where you are traveling and for how long.
 You may be surprised to learn how many medications can make you feel ill with too much sun or how some should not be taken with certain foods.
 Certain medications interact with food, supplements as well as climate and even altitude changes.

-Your pharmacist will also be able to inform you of what to look for in side effects and can also let you know about overseas resources and what to do should you run out of your prescription medication while abroad.
+Your pharmacist will also be able to inform you of the side effects to look for, can let you know about overseas resources, and what to do should you run out of your prescription medication while abroad.

 Travel Health Insurance

 Don’t rely on your private domestic insurance to cover costs if you get sick while abroad – not all of them cover international travel, may only cover part of the expense and may not pay upfront.
 On the other hand, most travel insurance plans will exclude pre-existing conditions.
 These plans will, however, cover new unrelated illnesses, accidents or emergencies – so it is good to shop around and find good coverage.

 - You choose between the basic essentials and more extensive coverage.